 Refer to List of Tax Rates.

-(7) Special local corporate tax
+(7) Special corporate enterprise tax

 Special local corporate tax applies to corporations that are obligated to file an enterprise tax return.
 This is classified as national tax, but is payable to prefectures based on the local enterprise tax amount.

 *Special local corporate tax will be eliminated and Special corporate enterprise tax will be applied from the fiscal year beginning on or after October 1, 2019.

 Fixed property tax is imposed by municipalities on tangible fixed assets (land, buildings, depreciable assets) owned by corporations.

 For real property (land and buildings), municipalities will automatically send tax payment slips based on the registered information (“Official assessment method”).
 Other assets must be declared by the taxpayer.

 Fixed property tax on depreciable assets (Declaration of depreciable assets)

 - Tax rate: 1.4%

 - Filing and payment